 - The subsequent loss of brand reputation leads to loss of business

 The lifecycle of a medical device manufacturing process is long and needs significant investment for research, design, manufacturing, testing, and so on.
-Therefore, an event like a product recall lays waste all the effort that has gone into its production and other stages before that.
+Therefore, an event like a product recall lays waste to all the effort that has gone into its production and other stages before that.
 If the device cannot be reworked, it may have to be scrapped and the wastage adds to the cost.
 The process must begin from scratch, which involves time and investment.

 It is in the best interest of the patient, the handlers, and the manufacturers that the device is manufactured right the first time.
 However, even with the best of intentions, mistakes happen and the device may not be compliant and safe.

-4 Key Safety Factors to Remember in Medical Device Manufacturing
+Four Key Safety Factors to Remember in Medical Device Manufacturing

 Some of the factors to keep in mind in the manufacturing of medical devices to ensure their health and safety include:

 Data-Backed Design: Human beings are unpredictable and each user of a device is different from the next.
 Since devices need human interaction and how that interaction happens can impact the safety quotient of the device, research into comparable products, their designs, risks, and other such data are important right at the design stage.